Friday, September 24, 2021

 Another plus is that they have municipal water, sewage, and gas, none of which exist in the house in Obedin.

+Plan B thus involved converting a closet into a shower, repairing ceilings and walls, and performing an intense deep clean to make it functional and livable.
 However, once the contractors started working, plan B fell apart.
 Quite literally.
 The house fell down.
 (Did I mention it had not been maintained?)

 Let me be clear: we do not need a second house and had plan B not failed, I would be thoroughly delighted with what was going to essentially be a barn with a toilet and a stove.